 I must also address that one of the biggest downsides of non-surgical rhinoplasty is using fillers to alter the appearance of the nose is that they will eventually be absorbed by the body.
 This procedure also will not be able to completely change the shape of the nose since a non-surgical rhinoplasty with hyaluronic acid is not permanent.
 Depending on the brand of the acid, the results can last between 6 months to 2 years.

 Like other procedures, there are some serious side effects seen with this procedure.
 More serious side effects of injections include:

 - Vascular issues

 Click on the link to see more cases of serious vascular complications after non-surgical rhinoplasty.

 The issues that can not be addressed with non-surgical rhinoplasty

 The bump or hump in the nose cannot be removed without surgery.
-You can have a more flat appearance but if you are hoping for a smaller nose or remove the bump surgery would be the best option.
+You can have a more flat appearance but if you are hoping for a smaller nose, removing the bump by surgery would be the best option.

 If you would like to have a more narrow nose shape, surgery is again the only option.
 Since non-surgical rhinoplasty only adds to the nose, it is impossible to address wide nostrils with fillers.
-The other thing is if you want to correct the tip of your nose if you think it is sag or droop, it must be corrected with surgery as well.
+The other thing is if you want to correct the tip of your nose if you think it is saggy or droopy, it must be corrected with surgery as well.